open-data/oc_search/README.md

 For production, Django should be installed as [a WSGI application](https://docs.djangoproject.com/en/5.2/howto/deployment/) like uWSGI or Gunicorn.
 For instructions on doing this with uWSGI, see the [Django Documentation](https://docs.djangoproject.com/en/5.2/howto/deployment/wsgi/uwsgi/)

+The custom searches developed for Canada's Open Government Portal are available on [GitHub](https://github.com/open-data/oc_searches).

 ### Note on Logging